MainaJoseph/Walmart-clone/README.md

-# Let’s Build Walmart with NEXT.JS 14!
+# Let’s Build Walmart Clone with NEXT.JS 14!
+(Intercepting & Parallel Routes, Oxylabs, Shadcn, Zustand)

 Welcome to the project repository for building a Walmart clone with NEXT.JS 14!
 This project utilizes intercepting & parallel routes, along with technologies like Oxylabs, Shadcn, and Zustand.